TeamViewer (Classic) is available for the operating systems listed below.

 - We are no longer actively servicing Windows XP, Windows Vista, or Windows Server 2003/2008.
 You can continue using the last supported version of TeamViewer (Classic) on those operating systems, but we are no longer providing updates or fixes which are specific to them.
 See this announcement for more details.

 - We are no longer actively servicing macOS 10.7 to 10.14.
-You can continue using the last supported version of TeamViewer on those operating systems, but we are no longer providing updates or fixes which are specific to them.
+You can continue using the last supported version of TeamViewer on those operating systems, but we are no longer providing updates or fixes that are specific to them.
 See these announcements for more details:

 📌Note: TeamViewer (Classic) can also run on several other distributions, although we don't officially provide support for them.